TwanAsselbergs/conventional-react/README.md

 2. Open the folder in Visual Studio Code.

-3. Open the terminal inside Visual Studio Code, and run one of the following commands:
+3. Open the terminal within Visual Studio Code, then run one of the following commands:

 Using NPM?